leozangulo/aimastermind/security.md

 ## Geography

-Watsonx on IBM Cloud is available in secure facilities in Dallas and Frankfurt, and the service requires a cloud object storage instance where the data is stored.
-Watsonx services uses a highly available infrastructure that uses multi\-zone regions.
+Watsonx on IBM Cloud is available in secure facilities or sites or data centers in Dallas and Frankfurt, and the service requires a cloud object storage instance where the data is stored.
+Watsonx services uses a highly available infrastructure that uses multi\-zone regions to prevent data loss.
 Each service is deployed in three data centers in a region.
 Any data that is needed for use within the service is replicated between each data center to provide high availability.

 ## Zero retention

 Watsonx services are stateless in nature on IBM Cloud, which means that even though the data is processed, it is not stored by the services.
 The data is used only until the transaction is completed.
 Once the transaction is over, the data is not retained by watsonx services.

+### Additional Information for Zero Retention
+For isolated services, which provides single-tenant storage with unique encryption key, the destruction of the encryption key will render the data unretrievable, and this is compliant with NIST Guidelines.
+The destruction method includes clearing, purging and destroy the data which renders the data inaccessible and cannot be recovered.

 ## Cryptography